misteralex/XTable-Arduino/README.md

 ### From source
 - Download the latest release
-- Or clone it from Github using the command `git clone git@github.com:misteralex/XTable-Arduino.git`
+- Or clone it from Github using the command `git clone git@github.com:misteralex/XTable-Arduino
 - Check the XDAQ Guide and this readme about usage options.

 ## Requirements
-You need to have Debianinux, XDAQ or equivalent environment that include Arduino IDE or Eclipse C++ IDE.
+You need to have a Debian based environment (Wheezy, Jessie), Ubuntu or a virtual Debian based appliance like Debianinux

+## Usage
+The XDAQ Guide is a comprehensive document to use XDAQ project as you like.
+It is strongly adviced to use XDAQ Tools.

+Refer to www.embeddedrevolution.info for more information.

+## License
+XDAQ, Debianinux as well as XTable/XEEPROM Arduino libraries and the related documentation are free software; you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation.

+## Contribution
+Copyright AF 2015